 Any modern browser will do just fine.
 Don't worry about Adobe Flash or HTML5 - these only matter for uploads; nothing special is required for downloads

 Uploads smaller than 2 Gigabytes (2GB) with Adobe Flash

 If you can watch YouTube videos this method should work for you

-You need a modern browser running version 10 (or higher) of Adobe Flash.
+You need a modern browser with version 10 (or higher) of the Adobe Flash plugin.

 Maximum recipient addresses per email: Up to 100 email addresses separated by a comma or semi-colon